Sanskrit Origin Place Names

 Malayalam form of India.

-Portuguese form of Iran.
+Portuguese form of Jakarta.

-Lithuanian form of Iran.
+Japanese form of Jakarta.

 Kailash (Mountain) Hindi, Marathi

-Possibly from Sanskrit केलास (kelas) meaning "crystal".
+Probably derived from Sanskrit केलास (kelāsa) meaning "crystal".
 This is the name of a mountain in the Himalayas that is believed to be the paradise of the Hindu god Shiva.

 Kailasha (Mountain) Sanskrit